Careers & CPD » University Programmes » Programme Accreditation Framework

 Programme Accreditation Committee

-The Programme Accreditation Committee (PAC) oversees programme accreditation and monitoring of quality within the accredited Programmes and reports to the Board through the PAC chair and NZSTA professional standards portfolio holder.
+The Programme Accreditation Committee (PAC) oversees programme accreditation and monitoring of quality within the accredited Programmes and reports to the Board through the PAC co-chairs and NZSTA Executive Director.

 Our current committee is:

-Associate Professor Felicity Bright (Chair), Marie Jardine (Māori representative), Aoife O'Reilly (Health), Fiona Cook (Education), Marybeth Williams (Private Practice), Associate Professor Sally Clendon (Massey University), Associate Professor Clare McCann (University of Auckland), Gina Tillard (University of Canterbury), and Suhui Lim (NZSTA Professional Standards).
+Associate Professor Felicity Bright and Professor Suzanne Purdy (co-chairs), Marie Jardine (Māori academic), Aoife O'Reilly (Health), Fiona Cook (Education), MaryBeth Williams (Private Practice), Associate Professor Mershen Pillay (Massey University), Associate Professor Clare McCann (University of Auckland), Gina Tillard (University of Canterbury), and Jane McKinnon (NZSTA Professional Standards).